History of African Americans in Los Angeles: 1990s

-In the late 1990s, many African Americans moved away from the traditional African-Americans neighborhoods, which overall reduced the black population of the City of Los Angeles and Los Angeles County.
+In the late 1990s, many African Americans moved away from the traditional African Americans neighborhoods, which overall reduced the black population of the City of Los Angeles and Los Angeles County.
 Many African Americans moved to eastern Los Angeles suburbs in Riverside County and San Bernardino County in the Inland Empire, such as Moreno Valley.
-From 1980 to 1990 the Inland Empire had the United States's fastest-growing black population.
-Between the 1980 U.S. Census and the 1990 U.S. Census, the black population increased by 119%.
+From 1980 to 1990 the Inland Empire had the United States' fastest-growing black population.
+Between the 1980 United States census and the 1990 U.S. census, the black population increased by 119%.
 As of 1990 the Inland Empire had 169,128 black people.

-Many new African-American businesses appear in the Inland Empire, and many of these businesses have not been previously established elsewhere.
+Many new African American businesses appear in the Inland Empire, and many of these businesses have not been previously established elsewhere.
 The Inland Empire African American Chamber of Commerce began with six members in 1990 and the membership increased to 90 by 1996.
 According to Denise Hamilton of the Los Angeles Times, as of 1996 "there has been no large-scale migration from the traditional black business districts such as Crenshaw, black business people say."
 During the 1990s, the black population of the Moreno Valley increased by 27,500, and by 1996 13% of Moreno Valley was African American.

-In addition, in the 1990s many African Americans moved to cities and areas in north Los Angeles County such as Palmdale and Lancaster and closer-in cities in Los Angeles County such as Hawthorne and Long Beach.
+In the 1990s many African Americans moved to cities and areas in north Los Angeles County such as Palmdale and Lancaster and closer-in cities in Los Angeles County such as Hawthorne and Long Beach.
 In the 1990s, the black population of Long Beach increased by 66,800.

-21st Century
+2000s and 2010s

-In the 2019 Census, 8% of the Los Angeles County population identified as Black or African-American.
+In the 2019 census, 8% of the Los Angeles County population identified as black or African American.

+In the 2000s, new black immigrants from Africa, the Caribbean and the Americas have arrived in Los Angeles.
+Nigerians, Ethiopians, Ghanaians, Belizeans, Jamaicans, Haitians, and Trinidadians are clustered in African American neighborhoods in Los Angeles.
 In 2001, within the Los Angeles metropolitan area, Compton, Ladera Heights, and View Park had the highest concentration of blacks.
 The cities of Malibu and Newport Beach have the lowest concentrations of blacks.
 As of 2001, in the majority of cities within Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties had black populations below 10%.
 From 1990 to 2010 the population of Compton, previously African-American, changed to being about 66% Latino and Hispanic.

-In the 2000s, new black immigrants from Africa, the Caribbean and the Americas have arrived in Los Angeles.
-Nigerians, Ethiopians, Ghanaians, Belizeans, Jamaicans, Haitians and Trinidadians are clustered in African-American neighborhoods in Los Angeles.

-In 2021, African Americans in Los Angeles County were more at risk for COVID-19.

-34% of homeless people in Los Angeles are African Americans despite being only 8% of the population.

-Many African Americans in Los Angeles live in poverty.

-The black population has declined in Los Angeles due to the huge influx of Mexicans and Central Americans.
+The Black percentage of the population has declined in Los Angeles in 2017, possibly due to an increase of Mexican and Central American immigrants.

-In the 2020s, African Americans in Los Angeles had the highest COVID-19 hospitalization rate.